NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 [Apache Spark Monitoring](http://spark.apache.org/docs/latest/monitoring.html) documentation for more information.

-### Step 1.
-Download the tools jar & Apache Spark 3 Distribution
+### Step1 Download the tools jar and Apache Spark 3 Distribution
 The Qualification tools require the Spark 3.x jars to be able to run but do not need an Apache Spark run time.
 If you do not already have Spark 3.x installed, you can download the Spark distribution to any machine and include the jars in the classpath.
 - Download the jar file from [Maven repository](https://repo1.maven.org/maven2/com/nvidia/rapids-4-spark-tools_2.12/21.10.0/)
 - [Download Apache Spark 3.x](http://spark.apache.org/downloads.html) - Spark 3.1.1 for Apache Hadoop is recommended

-### Step 2.
-Run the Qualification tool
+### Step2 run the Qualification tool
 1. Event logs stored on a local machine:
     - Extract the Spark distribution into a local directory if necessary.
     - Either set SPARK_HOME to point to that directory or just put the path inside of the classpath